Magazine

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities, and should not be considered specific legal, investment, or tax advice.

-Ellevest, Inc. is a SEC registered investment adviser.
-Membership fees and additional information can be found atwww.ellevest.com.
+Ellevest, Inc. is an SEC-registered investment adviser.
+Ellevest fees and additional information can be found at www.ellevest.com.